marticliment/UniGetUI/readme.md

 ## Features

- - Install, update and remove software from your system easily at one click: WingetUI combines the packages from the most used package managers for windows: Winget, Chocolatey, Scoop, Pip, Npm and .NET Tool.
+ - Install, update and remove software from your system easily at one click: UniGetUI combines the packages from the most used package managers for windows: Winget, Chocolatey, Scoop, Pip, Npm and .NET Tool.
  - Discover new packages and filter them to easily find the package you want.
  - View detailed metadata about any package before installing it.
 Get the direct download URL or the name of the publisher, as well as the size of the download.
  - Easily bulk-install, update or uninstall multiple packages at once selecting multiple packages before performing an operation